flyteorg/flyte/rsts/community/contribute.rst

 `Intersphinx <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`__ can generate automatic links to the documentation of objects in other projects.

-To establish a reference to any other documentation from Flyte or within it, use intersphinx.
+To establish a reference to any other documentation from Flyte or within it, use Intersphinx.

-To do so, create an ``intersphinx_mapping`` in the ``conf.py`` file which should be present in the concerning ``docs`` repository.
+To do so, create an ``intersphinx_mapping`` in the ``conf.py`` file which should be present in the respective ``docs`` repository.
 For example, ``rsts`` is the docs repository for the ``flyte`` repo.

 For example: